Classes and Academic Life

 It is not expected that professors will remind students to complete their work or reach out to students who are having unexpressed difficulty.
 It is the responsibility of the student to ask for help if they are having difficulty with the class readings, discussions, or lectures.
 With that being said, once help is asked for, help will be delivered!
 Professors are typically willing to spend extra time with students who need help or to set up tutoring for students who need extra attention.

 Professors at Geneseo tend to be enthusiastically involved in the academic lives of their students.
 It is not uncommon for students and professors to be friendly and on a first name basis.
 The professors at Geneseo truly want their students to succeed and are always willing to provide advice and guidance.

 Many professors work on research projects in addition to teaching classes, and there are many opportunities for students to get involved in these projects.

-In fact, this year, Geneseo sponsored its fifth annual G.R.E.A.T.
+In fact, this year, Geneseo sponsored its eighth annual G.R.E.A.T.
 Day (Geneseo Recognizing Excellence, Achievement, & Talent Day), in which students were able to present major projects and research findings.
-In total, there were over 360 presentations, consisting of poster presentations, pieces of artwork, dance performances, and paper presentations.
+In total, there were over 900 students giving presentations, consisting of poster presentations, pieces of artwork, dance performances, and paper presentations.
 Several of our international students presented their works.
 Below is a sampling of topics covered by our international students:

 In addition to completing research with a professor, students in some areas of study also have the opportunity to work with their professors as Teaching Assistants (This involves explaining the main ideas of the professor's lecture to a small study group.)